 No one wants to think about the end of life, but everyone should put their end-of-life wishes into writing.
 Making an estate plan isn’t just for the wealthy and it is not limited to a last will and testament.
 It can prevent unpleasant family disputes, take care of your dependents, and can ensure that you’ll be cared for if you should become incapacitated.

-Take care of minor children and other dependents
+2. Take care of minor children and dependents

 When you have children, you must consider the possibility that you and their other parent may not be able to raise them to adulthood.
-You can therefore use your estate plan to assign a guardian for them.
+Likewise, with an adulut dependent, there may be a time where you can no longer care for them.
+An estate plan can be used to assign a guardian for them.
 This lessens the likelihood that a court will have to step in and find a guardian themselves.
-Although no one likes to contemplate the prospect, you’ll rest easier knowing your children will stay with someone whom you trust.
-Read more about Guardianship
+Although no one likes to contemplate the prospect, you’ll rest easier knowing your children and dependants will stay with someone whom you trust.
+Read more about Guardianship.

 Many people wish to preserve their own legacy by designating a certain amount of money or property to philanthropic organizations.
 Whether that’s a scholarship fund, donations to museums or other ways to give back to your favorite communities and charities, a good estate planner can help you decide how your wealth can be used to its greatest potential.